tahmid-chowdhury/SOFE4630U-MS1/README.md

       * Lines 12-15: define the project and topic names as well as the subscription ID. **Note**: you will set the project name in line 12 before running the script.
       * Lines 17-19: create a subscriber from the topic and set the full topic path.
       * lines 33-40: subscribe to the topic and set a callback function to be called automatically for each message received.
-      * Lines 24-31: The callback function that will be called automatically for any received message.
+      * Lines 24-31: the callback function will automatically be called for any received message.
-      * line 26: convert the message from bytes to stringwhich is the format of the messages sent by the publisher.
+      * line 26: convert the message from bytes to string, the format of the publisher's messages.
 This is called deserialization.
-      * Lines 31: acknowledge The Pub/Sub that the message have been recieved and processed.
+      * Lines 31: acknowledge the Pub/Sub that the message has been received and processed.
-3. Get the project ID from the GCP console and type it in the 12th line.
+3. Type the project ID into the GCP console in the 12th line.
 You can change the topic name and the subscription ID in lines 13 and 14 if needed to match the open you have already created.
-4. The JSON file containing the key to the service account is already exist in the folder during the previous subsection.
-Thus, it will be accessed by the consumer as well because both the consumer and the producer are in the same folder.
+4. The JSON file containing the key to the service account already exists in the folder during the previous subsection.
+Thus, it will also be accessed by the consumer because both the consumer and the producer are in the same folder.
 5. Run the **producer.py** script.
 6. Run the **consumer.py** script.
 7. Enter messages to be published by the producer and observe them received by the consumer.